graphcore-research/bess-kge/docs/source/index.rst

    This allows BESS-KGE to achieve high throughput for both training and inference.

-   For an overview of the different distribution schemes used by BESS-KGE, see :ref:`BESS modules`.
+   For an introduction to the different distribution schemes used by BESS-KGE, see :ref:`BESS overview`.

 .. toctree::
    :maxdepth: 3
    :caption: Contents

-   Developer guide <dev_guide>
+   User guide <user_guide>
+   BESS overview <bess>
    API reference <API_reference>
+   Developers guide <dev_guide>
    Bibliography <bibliography>